tinkerlog/tiny_basic/README.md

 ## Twitter bot

-There is  a twitter bot, that reads tweets, addressed to it, and then replies with the output of the statement or program.
+There is  a twitter bot, based on this interpreter, that reads tweets, addressed to it, and then replies with the output of the statement or program.
+Take a look at http://twitter.com/TinyBasicBot

 * The whole program has to fit into a single tweet (even 280 chars is enough for tiny programs).
 There is nothing, that survives the execution.
 The next tweet will find an empty memory.
 * Output is limited.
 It will get truncated at 260 chars.
+You can not use '@' in the output.
 * Execution is limited.
 Execution will stop after 1000 statements and return an error.
 * Retweets will be ignored.